Pan-ci/Pan-ci/README.md

 ## Contact

-If you want to discuss this repository or ask questions:
+If you want to discuss this repository or ask questions, use GitHub Issues.

-- GitHub Issues (preferred)
-- Email: vanxi58424@gmail.com